lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 ```

 Remember what I have said?
 OAuth 2 requires SSL all the time, since we are
-developing on a local machine, we don't have HTTPS, it is hard to finish
+developing on a local machine, we don't have HTTPS, As a result, it is
-the job.
-However, OAuthlib has a mechanism for us to debug on HTTP, that is
+hard to meet this requirement.
+Fortunately, OAuthlib has a mechanism for
-the environ variable `DEBUG`.
+us to debug on HTTP, that is the environ variable `DEBUG`.
+(Which is contributed by me).

-When we do coding, we make mistakes.
+When we code, we make mistakes.
 You have to keep an eye on the error
 stack, find out what is wrong, and fix it.
 Yes, I did fix some bugs in
 this commit.

-And now start the server and client, visit `http://localhost:8000/`, and you
+And now start the server and client and visit `http://localhost:8000/`.
-will finally get an access token.
+You will finally get an access token.

 We do OAuth, because we want to protect some resources.
 This is the last
 part of this tutorial on OAuth 2 server.
 We protect them with a decorator